ddalairac/front-end-assessment/README.md

 - **Sass**: CSS preprocessor for styling
 - **Zustand**: State management library for handling game state
 - **gh-pages**: For easy deployment to GitHub Pages
+- **Vitest**: Test runner and framework optimized for Vite projects
+- **React Testing Library**: Utility for rendering and testing React components from a user perspective (render, screen, fireEvent)

 ## Architecture